Aidenseo3180/T/README.md

 About
 -------
 This is a PyQt5 program that allows the user to download both sub-only and public twitch videos.
+The video will be downloaded in 1080p quality

-In order to use, please read the directions carefully.
+In order to use, please read **How to Use**

 *Currently under maintenance and developments, but still can be used without having difficulties*